Just for Laughs

 Karen Walker ("Will & Grace")

 Debra Messing's Grace Adler once described her rich, pill-popping personal assistant Karen Walker (Megan Mullally) as "a spoiled, shrill, gold-digging socialite who would sooner chew off her own foot than do an honest day's work."
-But Walker also gets some of the show's best lines and biggest laughs.
+But Walker also gets some of the show's biggest laughs.
 She's the kind of character who, visiting a launderette for the first time, taps on the glass door on a washing machine and asks, "Where are the fish?"
 In the TV sitcom universe, it's the secondary character who sometimes steals the show.

 Beavis ("Beavis and Butt-Head")